emilydta/weather-app/README.md

   - How to write asynchronous code.
   - How to use promises and async/await.
   - How to use API's and make API calls.
+  - How to use env files to store sensitive data.
+  - How to setup and use Tailwind CSS with Webpack and Vanilla JS.
   - TypeScript setup and usage with Webpack.